The current version is 3.26.0 ‘Buenos Aires’ has been released. Download and study in below QGIS Tutorial Basic.

 Notice change the coordinates – Move the cursor around the map.
 In the Status Bar, see how the coordinates change; coordinates for the map are provided based on the position of the cursor.

-Create a New Vector in QGIS Tutorial
+Create a Vector Data (Shapefile) in QGIS

 3. Click Polygon ratio button > Coordinate Reference System, or CRS.

 The next field allows you to specify the specifies how to describe a point on Earth in terms of coordinates, there are many different CRSs.
 The CRS of this project is WGS84.

 It’s already correct by default > click ok a save dialog will appear > go to your destination folder > write name > click OK

 Go to setting menu > Snapping option.
 In the Snapping Options window open > snapping mode– Advance > check on Layer > mode- to vartex and segment > Tolerance- 10.00000 > Unites –pixels > check on Avoid intersection.